f5devcentral/f5-rseries-training/docs/rseries_multitenancy.rst

 r2000 Series Multitenancy
 ==========================

+**NOTE: This is subject to Change**

 In the high-end (r10000) and mid-range (r5000) rSeries appliances each Intel CPU core runs hyperthreading and appears as two logical CPU's or vCPU's.
 For each physical CPU core there are two logical vCPU's.
-The r2000 series of appliances use a different class of Intel CPU that does not support hyperthreading.
+The r2000 series of appliances use a different class of Intel CPU that does not utilize hyperthreading.
 Instead of measuring how many vCPU's or logical cores these platforms support, they are measured using physical CPU core counts only.
 The r2000 series platforms do not include FPGA's for hardware offloading of workloads like DDoS mitigation, or FASTL4 offload.
-These workloads are handled by CPU instead.
+These workloads are handled by CPU with specialized offload instead.
 SSL and Compression are part of the Intel CPU complex and are offloaded within the CPU.

-Each r2000 Series appliance has 8 CPU cores (not vCPU’s), unlike the high-end (r10000) and mid-range (r5000) rSeries appliances there are no CPU's dedicated to the F5OS platform layer.
+Each r2000 appliance has 8 CPU cores (not vCPU’s), unlike the high-end (r10000) and mid-range (r5000) rSeries appliances there are no CPU's dedicated to the F5OS platform layer.
 Since there are no FPGA's that require dedicated CPU's to interface with, the F5OS platform layer processes can be spread across all the available CPU's.
 This allows for more CPU's to be used for tenancy.

 This leaves all 8 CPU cores left over for use by a single tenant on the r2800, and 4 CPU cores for the r2600.
 You can dedicate all CPU cores to one large tenant, or you can allocate smaller numbers of CPU cores per tenant.
 Below are examples of the total number of CPU cores supported for each r2000 platform.